Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

 ![Cancel authorization transaction](../../Assets/Screenshots/Payments/Authorizations/ChangeAuthorization.png "[Cancel authorization transaction]")

 1. Identify the communication issue that led to the error.
-To do this, check the authorization transaction you want to cancel, see [Check authorization transaction](01_ManageAuthorization.md#check-authorization-transaction).
+To do this, check the authorization transactions you want to cancel, see [Check authorization transaction](01_ManageAuthorization.md#check-authorization-transaction).
-2. Select the authorization transaction you want to cancel by clicking the checkbox on the left.
+2. Select the authorization transactions you want to cancel by clicking the checkbox on the left.
+If desired, you can select several transactions at once.
     The editing toolbar is displayed.
 3. Click the [Cancel] button.
    A confirmation message is displayed.